aira36909/aira36909/README.md

-- 👋 Hi, I’m Anjali Reddy
+- 👋 Hi, I’m Anjali Inturi
 - 👀 I’m interested in coding and researching
 - 🌱 I’m currently learning python and machine learning
 - 💞️ I’m looking to collaborate on machine learning projects